redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

 - A starting tag.

 /// type=SS, answer=[3]

-On line 7, what does the `<h1>` element do?
+On line 7, what does the `<h1>` tag do?

-- It specifies the actual content to display in the web page.
+- It specifies the content to display in the web page.

 - It sets the title of the web page.